[ Lymph Notes home ] [ Click to read 'My Wrapping Saga' by JackieDoss ]

 Shingles -- Are you at Risk?

 Shingles is a painful skin rash caused by the varicella zoster virus (VZV).
-This is the same virus that causes chickenpox that unpleasant disease many of us had as children.
-Usually the virus does not cause any further problems; however for about 25 percent of all healthy adults this virus can reappear years later (usually after age 40) causing the painful, tingling skin rash known as shingles.
+This is the same virus that caused chickenpox, that unpleasant disease so many of us had as children.
+Usually the virus does not cause any further problems; however the risk of developing shingles increased with age.
+This infection appears as the painful, tingling, burning skin rash known as shingles.

 • Did you have chickenpox as a child?
 This increases your risk.